Sandbar Shark, Carcharhinus plumbeus

 This species gets its common name from the sandy and muddy flats, bays and estuaries in which it's commonly found.
-Also known as the “brown shark along the U.S. Atlantic coast,” this species is recognized by its large first dorsal fin, large pectoral fins, and mide-dorsal ridge.
+Also known as the “brown shark along the U.S. Atlantic coast,” this species is recognized by its large first dorsal fin, large pectoral fins and mid-dorsal ridge.

 Sandbar sharks favor smooth substrate over coral reefs or other rough-bottom areas of the ocean.
 They are the most common species of shark found in the Chesapeake Bay!

 Like many other shark species, sandbar sharks give birth to live young.
-Female sandbars have a range of about 1 to 14 pups per litter.
+Female sandbars have a range of about one to 14 pups per litter.
 This species reaches sexual maturity at around 16 years of age (but some females may mature as late as 29 years or more) and their average gestation period is about 12 months.
 Females reproduce every other year.

 Sandbar Shark Facts

-The diet of a sandbar shark typically consists of small bony fishes like menhaden, croaker, snapper, mojarras, etc, as well as crustaceans such as crabs and shrimp.
-They also include some small sharks as well as rays and mollusks such as octopus in the diets, smaller species of shark like bonnetheads, octopuses, rays, and some species of crustaceans like shrimp and crab.
+The diet of a sandbar shark typically consists of small bony fishes like menhaden, croaker, snapper, mojarras, as well as crustaceans such as crabs and shrimp.
+Other prey include smaller species of shark like bonnetheads, octopuses, rays, and some species of crustaceans such as shrimp and crab.

 Sandbar sharks occur in warm temperate to tropical coastal waters around the globe.
 In the western Atlantic, they range from New England to Brazil.